KengoTODA/gradle-boilerplate/infrastructure/README.md

 ## Infrastructure Layer

-This submodule manages the infrastructure layer.
+This subproject manages the infrastructure layer.

 In this layer, we code classes that implement the `Repository` interface in the domain layer.